-The current auditor is BDO & Co and has been appointed since incorporation and the tenure of office will be reviewed in due course in line with good governance.
+The current auditor is BDO & Co and has been appointed in June 2016 and the tenure of office will be reviewed in due course in line with good governance.

 The Board receives reports from the Fund's external auditor.
 The external auditor did not carry out non-audit services for the Fund during the financial year under review.